 Adverse consequences can occur when chemicals are in the water supply.
 Feeding aquatic organisms from such contaminated water can lead to their death, as the oxygen in these waters is reduced and toxins are introduced into it.
 Nitrogen added to drinking water can cause health problems, like methemoglobinemia, a disease that prevents infants from using the oxygen in their blood.

 The water demands of some biofuel crops can put unsustainable pressure on local water resources if not handled carefully.
 Researchers are exploring techniques to genetically engineer less thirsty crops.
-So, they are carefully planning what biofuel products to plant in a particular area can alleviate this problem.
 But large-scale biofuel production, especially corn products and in arid regions of the world, has to share limited water resources with drinking and irrigation needs.

 Biofuels are less suitable for application in low temperatures.
 Moisture is more likely to be absorbed by biofuels than fossil diesel, which causes problems in cold weather.
 Also, It increases microbial growth in the engine, making the engine filters clogged.